straga/security_cam/HI3518ev100-OpenIPC.md

 ## Login first and get information.

-Turn ON and press Enter go to U-boot console.
+Turn ON and press Enter to go to the U-boot console.

 Change **root** and **admin** password.